michalczukm/gitkatas/README.md

 ## :warning: `.sh` scripts use LF EOF signs
 Which means - you *might* have problem running them on Windows.

-## Source of this repository
-This repo is fork of [https://github.com/praqma-training/git-katas](https://github.com/praqma-training/git-katas).

-:heart: All kudos to [praqma-training](https://github.com/praqma-training)
+## Run exercises in docker
+In this repo you'll also find Dockerfile with git and this repository cloned inside.
+To run it you have to:
+* get `Docker` installed, please visit [docker.com](https://www.docker.com/) to get docker machine